eslimrana/Spumoni-User-Manual/README.md

 SPUMONI is a software tool for **performing rapid read classifications on sequencing reads using a read's matching statistics (or a related quantity called pseudo-matching lengths).**

-SPUMONI is based on another software tool called [MONI](https://github.com/maxrossi91/moni) which is a MEM-finder and aligner for pan-genomes. `MONI` uses prefix-free parsing of the text [2][3] to build the Burrows-Wheeler Transform (BWT) of the reference collection, the suffix array (SA) samples at the beginning and end of each run, and the threshold positions[1].
+SPUMONI is based on another software tool called [MONI](https://github.com/maxrossi91/moni) which is a MEM-finder and aligner for pan-genomes. `MONI` uses prefix-free parsing of the text to build the Burrows-Wheeler Transform (BWT) of the reference collection, the suffix array (SA) samples at the beginning and end of each run, and the threshold positions.

-**For more details on installation/using SPUMONI, please refer to the [wiki page](https://github.com/oma219/spumoni/wiki/1.-Home) which covers those areas in detail.**

 ## Step 1: Building an Index

 After installing SPUMONI on your machine, the first step would be to build an index over the reference you want to use for your experiment.
 This reference will be a FASTA file (and it can be a multi-FASTA for pan-genomes).
 SPUMONI allows you to either build it over a single FASTA file, or you can specify a list of genomes that you want to include in the index.
-[See the wiki for more details.](https://github.com/oma219/spumoni/wiki/4.-Building-SPUMONI-Indexes)

 For example, if you would want to do host depletion, you could index a human genome and build both the matching statistic and pseudo-matching lengths index using the command below: